-Lounging at home with his beautiful bride, Ken Jordan is the picture of happy domestic bliss.
+Lounging at home with his beautiful bride-to-be, Ken Jordan is the picture of happy domestic bliss.
 The two-time Grammy nominee, who’s heart-pumping, adrenaline-filled music (as half the duo behind The Crystal Method) helped to define the electronica genre, was a far cry from the man I expected to meet.
-These days, Jordan’s life at The Strawberry House—the 3,600 square-foot manse that he shares with his wife.
-Janine Johnson—is more Rat Pack than Rave Scene.
+These days, Jordan’s life at The Strawberry House—the 3,600 square-foot manse that he shares with fiancée Janine Johnson—is more Rat Pack than Rave Scene.

 Passionately meticulous about outfitting his dream home, Jordan’s love of fine art, music and design spill over, visibly, into every corner of his retro abode.
 Built in 1963 and nestled in Encino hills, the newly eco-friendly home is a stunning example of mid-century modern design.
 “I’m just nuts about flat roofs and classic, modern style homes,” he explains.
 “I don’t know what it is, something about straight lines, flat roofs and windows.
 It just gets me.”

 “I got here, and they had Frank Sinatra playing, and all the windows were open.
 I was like, ‘oh man, I need to buy this house!”